Our Mission Statement

 Our History

 The Michigan Crisis Response Association (MCRA) was formed in 1988 and was originally founded as the Michigan Crisis Response Team.
-MCRA
+MCRA was created

-was created in response to the need for mental health support following critical incidents in our communities.
-Research and the experience gained
+in response to the need for mental health support following critical incidents in our communities.
+Research and the experience gained from the response to

-from the response to the crash of Flight 255, and other less dramatic community crisis, have made it clear that first responders and community
+the crash of Flight 255, and other less dramatic community crisis, have made it clear that first responders and community residents can be helped to

-residents can be helped to manage their stress reactions following events such as these.
+manage their stress reactions following events such as these.

-MCRA is a cooperative effort of response teams that include; personnel from law enforcement, fire services, social services, prosecutors,
+MCRA is a cooperative effort of response teams that include; personnel from law enforcement, fire services, social services, prosecutors, emergency medical

-emergency medical teams and mental health agencies throughout Michigan.
+teams and mental health agencies throughout Michigan.

 MCRA follows the International Critical Incident Stress Foundation (ICISF) model developed by Dr. Jeffrey T. Mitchell.
-Mitchell and his
+Mitchell and his colleagues

-traumatic events.
-Called Critical Incident Stress Management (CISM), it was originally termed Critical Incident Stress Debriefing (CISD), and referred
+Critical Incident Stress Management (CISM), it was originally termed Critical Incident Stress Debriefing (CISD), and referred solely to a structured 7-phase

-solely to a structured 7-phase discussion of the traumatic event.
+discussion of the traumatic event.
 It was the primary means to address trauma among first responders.
+Increasingly, the need for other and more

-Increasingly, the need for other and more comprehensive intervention strategies has been recognized.
-Additionally, special response methods for
+comprehensive intervention strategies has been recognized.
+Additionally, special response methods for the traumatic events that effect community groups

-the traumatic events that effect community groups such as schools and neighborhoods have been developed.
-CISM interventions now help first
+such as schools and neighborhoods have been developed.
+CISM interventions now help first responders and communities in a variety of ways and research

-length of recovery, and the ability to resume one's usual level of functioning.
+has demonstrated the positive effect early intervention has on symptom reduction, length of recovery, and the ability to resume one's usual level of